 Secret cameras, however, have made their way into Taiji's cove, and this video clip is from some of these cameras.

-Australia for Dolphins doesn't want to shock unnecessarily, but if you want to understand why we're so passionate, please see for yourself the horror that goes on in Taiji.
+Action for Dolphins doesn't want to shock unnecessarily, but if you want to understand why we're so passionate, please see for yourself the horror that goes on in Taiji.

 We invite you to watch just 30 seconds here.
 Don't worry if you can't make it to the end - many people can't.

 We warn you that it's horrific footage.
 We ask that you don't show this to children.

 If you do take the challenge, we hope you will join us as a Dolphin Defender - with your help we believe we can bring an end to what you're about to see.